leenattress/motivational-draughts/readme.md

 ## Getting Started

-To start hacking this mad thing, clone this repo to a new directory:
+To contribute, clone this repo to a new directory:

 ```bash
 git clone https://github.com/leenattress/motivational-draughts.git